TheGreatRambler/AnimASCII.js/README.md

 Features

- * Animations are stored in text files
+ * Animations are stored in text files or as regular javascript arrays
  * Simple format
  * Uses canvas
  * Currently does not support color